History

 Period of growth

-The rationing of goods and regulation of imports retarded the growth of trade during the first years of the 1950s.
-Towards the end of the 1950s, when restrictions were removed, the building of speciality store networks was started to complement the general stores.
-Kesko played a significant role in developing the store formats.
-At first, the main emphasis was on establishing a hardware store network and a warehousing system for the hardware products offered by Kesko.
-In addition, big efforts were made to develop the trade in agricultural supplies and machinery.
+The post-war rationing of goods and regulation of imports held back growth in the first years of the 1950s.
+Towards the end of the decade, when restrictions were removed, Kesko began building networks for speciality stores to complement its general stores.
+Kesko played a significant role in developing store formats in Finland.
+Initially the main emphasis was on establishing a hardware store network and a warehousing system for the hardware products offered by Kesko.
+In addition, big efforts were made to develop the trade of agricultural supplies and machinery.

 Show more